Sri Lanka Freedom Party: In opposition (1977–1994)

-This period of opposition was made greatly difficult after President J.R.
-Jayewardene's government stripped Sirimavo Bandaranaike of her civic rights for 7 years and expelled her from parliament.
-As a result, the SLFP fielded Hector Kobbekaduwa at the 1982 Presidential Election, which failed to deliver a strong outcome for the party.
-The SLFP suffered a further blow in the same year, when a referendum to delay parliamentary elections by 6 years was passed.
-During this period, the party suffered from internal conflicts, with Sirimavo's son Anura Bandaranaike, who led the party in parliament after her expulsion, shifting the traditionally socialist party to the right, while her daughter and future party leader Chandrika Kumaratunga led a breakaway group, the Sri Lanka People's Party, in response to her brother's shift.
-In 1989 Sirimavo Bandaranaike returned to the parliament and took the lead again; she became leader of the opposition.
+This period of opposition was made greatly difficult after President J. R. Jayewardene's government stripped Sirimavo Bandaranaike of her civic rights for 7 years and expelled her from parliament.
+As a result, the SLFP was forced to field former minister Hector Kobbekaduwa as their candidate at the 1982 presidential election, who failed to deliver a strong outcome for the party.
+The SLFP suffered another blow the same year, when a referendum to delay parliamentary elections by 6 years was passed.
+During this period, the party suffered from internal conflicts, with Sirimavo's son Anura Bandaranaike, who led the party in parliament after her expulsion, shifting the traditionally socialist party to the right, while her daughter and future party leader Chandrika Kumaratunga led a breakaway party, the Sri Lanka Mahajana Pakshaya, in response to her brother's shift.
+In 1989, Sirimavo Bandaranaike was reelected to the parliament and took the lead again; she became leader of the opposition.

-Towards the early 1990s, the existing UNP government had weakened through internal conflicts of its own as well as the descent into two civil wars and fading public support.
+In the early 1990s, the existing UNP government had weakened through internal conflicts of its own as well as the descent into two civil wars and fading public support.
 New SLFP leaders, most prominently Mahinda Rajapaksa, had launched successful pada yatra, jana gosha and white flag campaigns against the UNP government during this period.
-By that time, Anura Bandaranaike had left the party for the UNP to receive ministerial appointments, so Kumaratunga, who had returned to the party, now was the undisputed leader behind her mother.
-Sirimavo Bandaranaike had lost her influence with the electorate and steped aside as party leader in favor of her daughter.
+By this time, Anura Bandaranaike had defected to the UNP to receive ministerial appointments, so Kumaratunga, who had returned to the party, was now the undisputed party leader and successor to her mother.
+Sirimavo Bandaranaike had lost her influence with the electorate and stepped aside as party leader in favour of her daughter.